9:00am • Welcome & Overview of Day - Christian Trott, Sandia National Laboratories

 9:00am • Creating Reproducible Performance Optimization Pipelines with Spack and Ramble - Doug Jacobsen, Google LLC

-9:20am • Democratizing Access to Optimized HPC Software Through Build Caches - Stephen Sachs & Heidi Poxon, AWS
+9:20am • Democratizing Access to Optimized HPC Software Through Build Caches - Luke Robison & Heidi Poxon, AWS

 9:40am • Spack, Containers, CMake: The Good, The Bad & The Ugly in the CI & Distribution of the PDI Library - Julien Bigot, CEA